Opera Director & Designer

 About Gilbert Blin

-Gilbert Blin, Opera Director of the Boston Early Music Festival, obtained his doctorate from Leiden University in 2018.
-He also studied Theater History and Stage Direction at the Sorbonne in Paris.
-Since graduating in 1986, he has focused on Rameau’s operas and their relation to the stage.
-Throughout his career, Gilbert Blin has expanded his expertise to encompass French opera and its relationship to Baroque theater.
-He is renowned as a historian, stage director, and designer of sets and costumes.
+Gilbert Blin, currently Opera Director at the Boston Early Music Festival, completed his PhD at Leiden University in 2018.
+He studied Theater History and Stage Direction at the Sorbonne in Paris and has developed a specialization in Baroque opera, particularly the works of Jean-Philippe Rameau.
+Throughout his career, he has focused on the intersection of French opera and Baroque theater.

-Orfeo ed Euridice, Kerstin Avemo, Amor.
-Drottningholm Slottstheater, Photo Gilbert Blin
+Gluck's Orfeo ed Euridice.
+Kerstin Avemo, Amore.
+Drottningholm Slottsteater, photo Gilbert Blin

-Il Tigrane, Yulia van Dooren, Marie-Nathalie Lacoursiere, Sophie Payan, Meriem Bahri, Opéra de Nice, Photo Jean Lec.
+Scarlatti's Il Tigrane.
+Yulia van Doren, Sophie Payan, Marie-Nathalie Lacoursière, Meriem Bahri.
+Opéra de Nice 2012.
+Photo Jean Lec

 Opera Director of Boston Early Music Festival

-In 2022, with musical directors Paul O’Dette and Stephen Stubbs, Gilbert Blin presented Lully’s Idylle sur la Paix & Charpentier’s La Fête de Rueil for Boston, Miami, and New York.
-In 2023 Desmarest’s Circé and Lampe’s The Dragon of Wantley.
+In 2022, Blin, O’Dette, and Stubbs collaborated on Lully’s Idylle sur la Paix and Charpentier’s La Fête de Rueil, with performances in Boston, Miami, and New York.
+In 2023, they followed this with Desmarest’s Circé and Lampe’s The Dragon of Wantley.

 Productions overview ⇒